weatherbros/weather-bros-site/src/pages/about/index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 testimonials: []
-full_image: /img/MeetTheGuys01.jpg
+full_image: /img/13335776_10209471314240941_7790114254137983552_n.png
 pricing:
   heading: Meet The "Bros"
   description: >-
-    Nope, they aren't related, they are two friends who met in college and shared their interest in storm chasing.
-Talk about how we met, our shared interest in weather and aviation.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam cursus elit sed purus gravida, nec fermentum dolor tincidunt.
-Etiam a nisi sed erat aliquam auctor.
+    Nate and Chris met in college at the University of Wisconsin while studying atmospheric science.
+Their shared interests in severe weather and aviation quickly led to friendship.
+Since 2014, the Weather Bros. have chased severe weather events across the United States.
   plans:
     - description: >-
         Chris works in data science at a technology company in Chicago.
 When he isn't chasing storms, Chris likes to brew beer, explore Chicago on his bike, and make interactive maps.
       items:
-        - Something Crazy
+        - 'Favorite Chase: February 28 2017 Central Illinois'
-        - Cool Fact
+        - 'Favorite Chase Attraction: Visiting the Golden Spike in North Platte'
-        - Favorite chasing experience
+        - 'Favorite part about chasing with Nate: His Spotify chase playlists'
       plan: ' '
       price: Chris
     - description: >-